antoinefamibelle/antoinefamibelle/README.md

 - 💬 Ask me about anything you want !
 I'm passionate about developpement so even if I don't know the answer to your question.
 We can try to take a look together.

-- 📫 How to reach me: antoinefamibelle-dev.com / antoinefamibelle@gmail.com / Antoine#2914 (Discord)
+- 📫 How to reach me: antoinefamibelle.fr / antoinefamibelle@gmail.com / Antoine#2914 (Discord)

-- ⚡ Fun fact: I'm a French student but I'm currently living in Long Beach.
-I'm also a D1 VolleyBall Player.
+- ⚡ Fun fact: I'm a French Developer but I've lived and studied in Long Beach.
+I was a D1 VolleyBall Player and I'm currently playing the best non-professional division in France.

 ## &#x1f4c8; GitHub Stats